deepak300811/proexe-users/README.md

 # About the Redux store 🙋🏻‍♂️

 1. The project heavenly use the powers of Redux, and it's middleware such as thunk (thunk help us to do asynk tasks before dispatching the action on the reducer).
-2. For simplicity I have only put two objects in state such as users, and sort.
+2. For simplicity we have only put two objects in state such as users, and sort.
 But ofcourse we can add other pieces such as isLoading, errorState, etc, but that will go outside the scope of this web app.
-(For now I have handeled all the errorState and loading in components)
+(For now we have handeled all the errorState and loading in components)
-3. for accessing state and dispatching actions I have used powers of useSelector, and useDispatch hook provided by 'react-redux' (I think it makes the app really simple rather than using a Higher Order Component named Connect for every state piece and dispatch)
+3. for accessing state and dispatching actions we have used powers of useSelector, and useDispatch hook provided by 'react-redux' (We think it makes the app really simple rather than using a Higher Order Component named Connect for every state piece and dispatch)
 4. Concepts of actions creators have been exploited well and all the action definations can be seen in 'src/Store/actionCreators.js'

 # Dumb components 😐